firebase/firebase-ios-sdk/GoogleUtilities/AppDelegateSwizzler/README.md

 ## Overview

 The App Delegate Swizzler swizzles certain methods on the AppDelegate and allows interested parties (for eg. other SDKs like Firebase Analytics) to register listeners when certain App Delegate methods are called.

 The App Delegate Swizzler uses [isa swizzling](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/KeyValueObserving/Articles/KVOImplementation.html) to create a dynamic subclass of the app delegate class and add methods to it that have the logic to add multiple "interceptors".

 Adding interceptors to the following methods is currently supported by the App Delegate Swizzler.

 * `- (BOOL)application:openURL:options:` [Reference](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc)

 Note: This method is added only if the original app delegate implements it.
-See [the code](https://github.com/firebase/firebase-ios-sdk/blob/a7117ea786f4d8f45b798ceb19b75e5400f2899e/GoogleUtilities/AppDelegateSwizzler/GULAppDelegateSwizzler.m#L313) for a complete explanation.
+This prevents a bug where if an app only implements application:openURL:sourceApplication:annotation: and if we add the `options` method, iOS sees that the `options` method exists and so does not call the `sourceApplication` method, which causes the app developer's logic in `sourceApplication` to not be called.

 * `- (BOOL)application:openURL:sourceApplication:annotation:`
     [Reference](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application?language=objc)